Can magnesium help knee pain and osteoarthritis?

 Some consider magnesium a miracle mineral.
 Its biological functions are far too numerous to provide here other than its protective functions in cardiovascular disease, certain cancers, cholesterol metabolism, problems of fatigue, problems of sleep, and problems of depression and anxiety.
 In this article we will concentrate on magnesium’s beneficial effects on joint related pain.

-- In a new study from February 2018 University of Minnesota doctors found lower magnesium intake was associated with worse pain and function in knee osteoarthritis, especially among individuals with low fiber intake.(1)
+- In a study from February 2018 University of Minnesota doctors found lower magnesium intake was associated with worse pain and function in knee osteoarthritis, especially among individuals with low fiber intake.(1)

 - Magnesium is widely involved in human physiological processes (inflammation) that may play key roles in the generation and progression of diseases.